 Warehouse management system tips

 33. Automated elements reduce picking time and improve accuracy.
 “6 River’s software can integrate with a warehouse management system to get order information, and with that data, it figures out the most efficient work assignments for each robot or ‘Chuck’ as they are called.
 The software then sends a Chuck to an aisle where a human picker badges into the robot and follows it to pick goods from an aisle using the Chuck’s lights, display and scanner to guide and confirm the work tasks.” — Roberto Michel, How Robotics Can Fit Your Operation, Modern Materials Handling; Twitter: @modernmhmag

 34. Pair barcode technology with your WMS.
 “Whether you run a large or small warehouse operation, the amount of time spent picking orders can add up.
 Avoid the constant back-and-forth process as well as costly manual errors with the help of technology.
-The use of barcodes can maximize organization, improve warehouse inventory accuracy and help employees choose the right products at the right time.” — Moving Inventory the Right Way: 5 Key Warehouse Management System Tips, Hughes Enterprises; Twitter: @HughesNewJersey
+The use of barcodes can maximize organization, improve warehouse inventory management and accuracy and help employees choose the right products at the right time.” — Moving Inventory the Right Way: 5 Key Warehouse Management System Tips, Hughes Enterprises; Twitter: @HughesNewJersey

 35. Select a WMS that can scale with your company.
 “How much do you plan on growing your business in the coming years?
 A good WMS should have the capabilities of growing alongside your company.
 Sure, any WMS can probably account for your current inventory, but what if your inventory doubles?
 Triples?
 There is no point in investing both time and money into a WMS that your company will quickly outgrow.
 You want to invest in one that is not only capable of growing with your company, but capable of helping your company grow.” — Aaron Mikel, How to Choose the Right Warehouse Management System, SkuVault; Twitter: @skuvault